 Areas within the environment such as our role play area have been designed to encourage children to develop their communication and language skills.
 Familiar photos are displayed for the children and children are regularly taken on trips in the local area.

-We look forward to welcoming you to our nursery, and to meet the Tiny Turtles team soon.
+We look forward to welcoming you to The Wigwam Day Nursery Reading, and to meet the Tiny Turtles team soon.

 Tiny Turtles Room Leader